atorus-research/xportr/README.md

 That’s it!
 We now have a xpt file created in R with all appropriate types, lengths, labels, ordering and formats.
-Please check out the [Get Started](https://atorus-research.github.io/xportr/articles/xportr.html) for more information and detailed walkthroughs of each `xportr_` function.
+Please check out the [Get Started](https://atorus-research.github.io/xportr/articles/xportr.html) for more information and detailed walk through of each `xportr_` function.

 We are in talks with other Pharma companies involved with the